fedbiomed/fedbiomed/README.md

 #### Registering New Models

-New models can be registered usinf `fedbiomed_run` scripts with `register-model` option.
+New models can be registered using `fedbiomed_run` scripts with `register-model` option.

 ```shell
 ./scripts/fedbiomed_run node config config-n1.ini register-model
 ```
-The CLI will ask for name of the model, description and the path where model file is stored.
-Model files should saved as txt in the file system for registiration.
+The CLI will ask for name of the model, description and the path where model file is stored. **Model files should saved as txt in the file system for registiration.** This because these files are for only hashing purposes not for loading modules.

 #### Deleting Registered Models

-Follwing command is used for deleting registered models.
+Following command is used for deleting registered models.

 ```
 ./scripts/fedbiomed_run node config config-n1.ini delete-model